sputhala-amd/rocm-systems/projects/rocprofiler-compute/docs/how-to/profile/mode.rst

 Roofline analysis occurs on any profile mode run, provided ``--no-roof`` option is not included.
 You don't need to include any additional roofline-specific options for roofline analysis.
 If you want to focus only on roofline-specific performance data and reduce the time it takes to profile, you can use the ``--roof-only`` option.
+This option checks if there is existing profiling data in the workload directory (``pmc_perf.csv`` and ``roofline.csv``):
+	a) If found, uses the data files with the provided arguments to create another roofline PDF output; otherwise,
-This option limits the profiling to just the roofline performance counters.
+	b) Profile mode runs but is limited to collecting only roofline performance counters.

 Roofline options
 ----------------